abdoemadselim/BDO-Code-Quest/README.md

     ```bash
     pnpm dev
     ```
-    Or build it and preview it in production-like environment
+    Or build and preview it in a production-like environment
     ```bash
     pnpm build
     ```